City of Portland Business License Tax and/or Multnomah County Business Income Tax

 Exempt taxfilers must also file a Combined Tax Return with their supporting tax pages.

-If a taxfiler qualifies for one or more of the exemptions from the City of Portland Business License Tax and/or Multnomah County Business Income Tax, they must file a request for exemption each year and provide supporting tax pages.
+If a taxfiler qualifies for one or more of the exemptions from the City of Portland Business License Tax and/or Multnomah County Business Income Tax, they must file their business tax return to request an exemption each year and provide supporting tax pages.

 Certain taxfilers are exempt under the City of Portland and/or Multnomah County Business Income Tax codes, Administrative Rules, and Policies.
 These exemptions include: